parisni/mimic-omop-guidelines/01-introduction.md

 We’ll expose our methodology and we’ll discuss about modification we want to propose to the omop community.
 We’ll also discuss about potential loss of information links to this ETL.

-3 axes of evaluation : ETL, ANALITICS, Contribution.
+3 axes of evaluation : ETL, ANALYTICS, Contribution.

 1. Vincent JL.
 Is the current management of severe sepsis and septic shock really evidence based?
 PLoS Med 2006; 3:e346